lfr/FSharp.Domain.Validation/docs/demo.md

 4. Having a validation module that uses reflection to spawn ready-made valid objects or errors

 * **#1** is the traditional method of doing validation, but it's unsafe as you need to remember to validate content and you can easily apply the wrong rule, since everything returns strings the errors can only be spotted at runtime 😱
-* **#2** and **#3** are equivalent and both require a lot more code than above to declare each type, and since you're supposed to declare many types, it may make your code unwieldy
+* **#2** and **#3** are equivalent and both require a lot more code than above to declare each type which can potentially make your code reeealy repetitive 😴
-* **#4** may sound perfect, but as your domain grows so will that monolithic module and since the validation rules don't live with the types but in the validation module, you can't re-use them across independent projects unless you bring the validation module along with them
+* **#4** may sound perfect, but as your domain grows so will that monolithic module and since the validation rules don't live with the types but in the validation module, you can't re-use them across independent projects unless you bring the validation module along with them 😩

+Don't agree?
+I'd love to [hear from you](https://twitter.com/luislikeIewis)!